dcoles/ivle/doc/man/tour.rst

 admin page which lets you change a user's password without knowing the old one.
 "Administer user" also lets you change administrative settings for the user, such as their full name (more formal than display name, which the user themselves can change) and student ID.
-You can also add or remove admin status for any user.
+You can also add/remove admin status for, or disable/enable (i.e., ban from IVLE) any user (except yourself, of course -- that could be bad).

 .. warning::
    Use this with care.
 Making a user an admin gives them complete control over the system.
 They could even revoke *your* admin rights!

-Firstly, note that admin users enjoy the same privileges as lecturers, for all subjects on the system.
+Admin users also enjoy the same privileges as lecturers, for all subjects on the system.
+In addition, admins can enrol users in a subject as lecturers (this is the only way to become a lecturer).
+Go to the subject page for "Advanced IVLE" and enrol the user "lecturer" as a Lecturer in the subject.

-If you go to the

-* Edit any user, reset password.
-* Enrol lecturers in a subject.

 Admin scripts
 -------------